CyberGhost and ExpressVPN are both large VPN services with many users – but which one comes out on top in back-to-back testing?

 CyberGhost background and jurisdiction

 CyberGhost started out as a Romanian VPN service developed by a team of German and Romanian technicians.
-In 2017, however, the company sold out to Crossrider.
+In 2017, however, CyberGhost was acquired Crossrider.
 Crossrider is the infamous company with a history of producing malware and infecting devices through software bundles.
 Since then, Crossrider has purchased Zenmate VPN and changed its name to Kape Technologies.
-Last year we learned that Private Internet Access also sold out to Kape/Crossrider.
+Last year we learned that Private Internet Access was also acquired by Kape/Crossrider.

 With the troubling ties between these VPN services and a parent company that has a history of producing malware, I am no longer recommending PIA or CyberGhost.
 (CyberGhost also did not do well in testing for the CyberGhost VPN review.)